travis-ci/docs-travis-ci-com/docs/user/languages/groovy.md

 will not be provided.

 JDK 7 is backwards compatible, we think it's time for all projects to start testing against JDK 7 first and JDK 6 if resources permit.

+## Build Matrix

+For Groovy projects, `env` and `jdk` can be given as arrays to construct a build matrix.